engchina/No.1-GraphRAG-Deploy/README.md

-# Deploy No.1 GraphGAG to OCI
+# Deploy No.1 GraphRAG to OCI

 ## Deploy